Toots Shor: Third restaurant

 In 1971, authorities padlocked the doors of the 52nd Street restaurant for nonpayment of federal, state, and local taxes totaling $269,516.
-He vowed to open again in three weeks, but 18 months passed before his restaurant at 5 East 54th Street opened.
-For a variety of reasons, however, his famous clientele never returned with their former regularity.
+18 months later his restaurant at 5 East 54th Street opened.

 Personal life

-Shor and his wife Marion ("Baby") lived for many years in a 12-room double apartment at 480 Park Avenue, where they raised their four children named Bari Ellen, Kerry, Rory and Tracey.
-Tracey, who was Toots' youngest daughter and a late arrival, was taken in and raised by his friends, comedian Bob Hope and his wife Dolores, who was her godmother at birth and eventually her legal guardian.
+Shor and his wife Marion ("Baby") lived for many years in a 12-room double apartment at 480 Park Avenue, where they raised their four children.
+One daughter, Tracey, was raised by his friends, comedian Bob Hope and his wife Dolores.

 During his final years, they lived at the Drake Hotel.
-He died at age 73, ending a six-week stay in New York University Hospital.
+He died at age 73.

 Shor's financial affairs were usually shaky at best, thanks to a cavalier attitude toward the IRS, coupled with a generous nature; debts were frequently forgiven for friends who had fallen on hard times, and drinks and meals were comped on a regular basis.
-Although indigent at the time of death, Shor expressed no regrets, stating that he started out broke and figured it was OK to go out that way as well.

-Bob Broderick, long time friend and Manager of Toots Shor's, was quoted in the 4/20/1968 The Record: "Having Toots Shor for a friend and Margaret for a wife is about all a man can ask for out of this life."
+Bob Broderick, long time friend and Manager of Toots Shor's, was quoted in the April 20, 1968 The Record: "Having Toots Shor for a friend and Margaret for a wife is about all a man can ask for out of this life."

 Shor was an occasional guest on television programs, including What's My Line?, The Tonight Show Starring Johnny Carson, and The Red Skelton Show.

-In Popular Culture
+In popular culture

-In 1950, Shor was the subject of a three-part biography published in The New Yorker entitled "Toots's World", written by John Bainbridge, who later combined the series into a book.
+In 1950, Shor was the subject of a three-part biography published in The New Yorker entitled "Toots's World", which was subsequently combined into a book.
 Twenty years later another biography, Toots, was written by Bob Considine.
 In 2006, the biographical documentary Toots, in which his granddaughter Kristi Jacobson profiled his life, premiered at the Tribeca Film Festival.
 It took "Best Film" at the National Baseball Hall of Fame and Museum's first annual film festival on November 12, 2006.
-Toots was released to theaters in the fall of 2007.
+Toots was released in 2007.

 Shor was portrayed by Vlasta Vrána in Gleason, a 2002 television biopic about Jackie Gleason.

 The J. Peterman Company sells the "Toots Shor Blouse" and "Toot's Shore Dress".